ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-scatter-series/index.md

 Scatter series can be configured to use labels.
 Unlike with other series types where a label is placed for every data point, scatter series label placement is constrained so that:

-- labels don't everlap any markers
+- labels don't overlap any markers
 - labels don't overlap other labels

 If these constraints are not satisfied, a label is not placed.